kk663/znn-release/docs/introduction.rst

     * Provides layout of your convolutional neural network
     * Some `sample networks <https://github.com/seung-lab/znn-release/tree/master/networks>`_ are available.
 4. Job Configuration File (.cfg `example <https://github.com/seung-lab/znn-release/blob/master/python/config.cfg>`_)
-5. Some prior familiarity with CNNs (Convolutional Neural Networks)
+5. Some prior familiarity with CNNs

 Keep following this tutorial and you will learn about how to use ZNN.